muratk5n/thirdwave/en/README.md

 ---

-B. Johnson: "we have the technology' for green transformation", it's true.
+B. Johnson: "we have the technology [for green energy transformation]", it's true.
 Morrison, similar tech focus \#COP26

 ---